ashlinrichardson/MultiverseContagion_parallel/README.md

 SIMULATION_INDEX is used when running the simulation automatically many times.
 If it is provided then plotting is waived

 ### varying the parameters
+in all cases we show the results from the default parameters on the left so the comparison is excessively clear

 Changing **HAZARD_RADIUS** from 5 to 10: